ProLoser/webshow/randomQuotes.md

 * Interviewer: What does the color blue smell like?
 * Candidate: What?
 Umm.... probably like grapes?
 Sweet and tangy.
 * [Interviewer gives questionable glares]
 * [Interviewer scribbles on notepad: "Doesn't work well with teams of 2 or more"]

+__How We Started__
+*Premise: Most developers started fascinated by the same things*

+* Dev1: Flash, I hate it.. but got to admit, it got me into developing
+* Dev2: What a los...wait, no you are right, I wanted to create the coolest website with flash.
+* Dev1: Remember ActionScript 1?
+* Dev2: Yes, I tried to get into it more, but ended up picking up HTML and not wanting to mess too much with heavy flash development
+* Dev1: I made a ball bounce once.
+Love me some motion tweeeeen.